Fox News co-president Bill Shine out in latest shake-up for network

 Fox's ratings have remained sky-high recently even as the network has been beset by scandals and personnel problems.

-"This is not really very sophisticated management," Washington Post media critic Erik Wemple said on Sunday's "Reliable Sources." "...
-You probably wanted to clean house once, not twice."
+"This is not really very sophisticated management," Washington Post media critic Erik Wemple said on CNN's "Reliable Sources" Sunday.

+"You know, if you have a rotten, corrupt network, which Fox is, and you have these problems, then you probably wanted to clean house once, not twice," Wemple added.

+Concerns about the culture inside the network could have bigger implications for its parent company.
+Shine's resignation comes as the Murdochs seek to acquire full ownership of Sky, the powerful British satellite and cable network.

 The shakeup came on the same day that Fox is launching two new shows.